Ezeer/Iron-Lion/README.md

 # Iron-Lion
-Game engine demo made from a directX sample (XACTGame )
+Game engine demo made from a directX(9&10) sample (XACTGame is the name of the root from sdk's demo)

 The purpose is to learn the DirectX Sdk step by step , through a little game :
 ( Based over an Audio demo , featuring XACT technology )